-When Animal Kingdom makes his final start on June 18 at Royal Ascot in the Queen Anne Stakes, the 2011 Kentucky Derby winner will have overcome an incredible amount of adversity to compete in arguably the most prestigious meet in the world.
+When Animal Kingdom made his final start on June 18 at Royal Ascot in the Queen Anne Stakes, the 2011 Kentucky Derby winner proved how much heart he had by overcoming an incredible amount of adversity to compete in arguably the most prestigious meet in the world.

 Born: 1955, Cherry Hill, N.J.

 Residence: Denali Stud in Paris, Kentucky

 Family: Wife, Holly; children, Katherine, Conrad, Isabel.

 Board Positions: Kentucky Thoroughbred Association, Kentucky Thoroughbred Owners and Breeders, Kentucky Equine Education Project, The Lexington School.